Financial Accounting 2017/2018

 4. Analyze business situations with a view to identifying and recording all necessary regularizations, as well as to performing the accounting year-end closure.

-Theoretical and practical methodology in order to promote the active learning of students by means of demonstration:
+Expository methodology and guided problem solving in order to promote the active learning of students by means of demonstration.

 Body of Work

 2. INCOME TAX

 5. YEAR-END OPERATIONS

 Borges, A., Rodrigues, A., e Rodrigues, R. (2014).
 Elementos de Contabilidade Geral (26ª edição). Áreas Editora.